jerryjappinen/bellevue-docs/app/components.md

 	// Vendor code
 	import _ from 'lodash';

-	// Child components
-	import Spinner from '@components/snippets/Spinner';

-	// Directives used in this component
-	import SomeDirective from '@directives/some-directive';

 	// Component's view model
 	export default {

 		name: 'my-component',

-		// Declare which other components are nested in this component
-		components: {

-			// NOTE: Spinner defines its own name (as 'spinner')
-			Spinner: Spinner

-		},

-		// Declare which directives are used in this component
-		directives: {
-			SomeDirective: SomeDirective
-		},

 		data: function () {
 			return {